 Choose the right bike

-Although the choice of bikes is wide, making the right choice doesn’t need to be complicated.
-You need to be honest about the kind of riding you’ll do and your needs, then choose accordingly.
+The choice of bikes has never been wider, but making the right choice doesn’t need to be complicated.
+You just have to be honest with yourself about the kind of riding you will do most often and your particular needs, then choose accordingly.

 Bigger is not always better when it comes to engine size, because it will almost always cost you more.
 This includes:

-Smaller capacity bikes can still have plenty of performance.
-Unless you’re doing lots of kilometres with luggage and a pillion you might want to favour a lower capacity machine.
+Smaller capacity bikes can still have plenty of performance, and the availability of lower to mid-capacity machines has vastly increased.
+There are now sportsbikes and adventure bikes extending into the lower cc ratings, giving riders of all sizes and preferences an option to suit them.
+Unless you’re doing lots of kilometres with luggage and a pillion you might want to consider a lower capacity machine.

 Test ride as many potential bikes as you can, and be guided by what makes you feel confident and in control.
 Choose a machine that does what you want it to do and you’ll love riding it.
 Never buy a bike you don’t feel great on, that scares you or you struggle to control.